ubrant/documents-reader/README.md

 ## Dependencies

-The *Reader* is fully implemented in **Python**, so you might need to install python interpreter for using it.
+It is fully implemented in **Python**, so you need to have python interpreter installed for using it.

 ## Usage